sisrfeng/coc-wiki/F.A.Q.md

         \  },
         \}
 ```
-In general, COC is build for speed & flexible, **not** for the beginners.
+In general, COC is designed for speed & flexible, **not** for the beginners.

 ## Why `omni` doesn't work even if enabled in configuration?